 The Ultimate Retirement Home Checklist helps you keep a clear mind as you navigate choices.

 For more supportive care beyond these (such as that required for Alzheimer's sufferers in a memory care facility), you can expect the cost to be higher.
 Generally, the cost for memory care is about 15-18% higher than it is for supportive living.

-Long-term care costs in Alberta
+Long-term care costs

 Alberta's long-term care costs (nursing home or facility living costs) are regulated by the government: Alberta Seniors and Community Supports and Alberta Health and Wellness.
 The costs depend on the type of suite, duration of stay and the individual's income.
 Spaces in long-term care residences are determined solely by need through the Single Point of Entry process with Alberta Health Services.